ramos333oz/SporteaV3/docs/KNN_userrecommendation/Implementation_Strategy.md

 ## Overview

 This document outlines the comprehensive implementation strategy for a K-Nearest Neighbors (KNN) recommendation system in the Sportea app, following TEMPLATE.md's incremental development methodology ("Start with basic matching, then enhance").
-The system will leverage the existing 49-element day-specific time slot encoding and enhance it with additional verified user attributes for precise user matching and match recommendations using unweighted Euclidean distance calculations.
+The system will leverage the existing 49-element day-specific time slot encoding and enhance it with additional verified user attributes for precise user matching and match recommendations using Jaccard similarity calculations.

 ## Current System Analysis